convox/convox/docs/guides/load-balancing.md

 [Lets Encrypt](https://letsencrypt.org/).

 > Convox will redirect HTTP requests on port 80 to HTTPS on port 443 using an HTTP 301 redirect.

+## Custom Domains

+You can configure a custom domain for your service in `convox.yml`:

+    services:
+      web:
+        domain: myapp.example.org
+        port: 3000

+### Dynamic Configuration

+You can make your custom domain configurable per-deployment using environment interpolation:

+    services:
+      web:
+        domain: ${DOMAIN}

+In this example  your application would use a standard Rack hostname by default, but could be configured to use a custom domain with the `DOMAIN` environment variable:

+    $ convox env set DOMAIN=myapp-staging.example.org -a myapp-staging
+    $ convox env set DOMAIN=myapp.example.org -a myapp-production

+### DNS Configuration

+You will need to alias your custom domain to your Rack's router endpoint.
+You can find this with `convox rack`:

+    $ convox rack
+    Name      convox
+    Provider  gcp
+    Router    0a1b2c3d4e5f.convox.cloud
+    Status    running
+    Version   master

+In this example you would set up the following DNS entry:

+    myapp.example.org CNAME 0a1b2c3d4e5f.convox.cloud

 ### End-to-End Encryption